 You have to face the fear and the pain to move past it.

-Don’t lose the good times.
-When you think you love and miss them, think about the bad times and why you’re better without them.
+You don’t have to lose the memory of any good times those are most likely why you stayed in the hope of getting those back.
+However, when you think you love and miss them, think about the bad times and why you’re better without them.

-Once you let go, you begin to forgive you and forgive them, and forgiveness doesn’t excuse their abusive behaviour.
+Once you let go, you begin to forgive you, forgiveness doesn’t excuse their abusive behaviour.
 Forgiveness is for your own peace of mind.

 Write down all those bad memories, get them all out to release them.

-Think of it as someone you really care for showing you this.
+Think of it as someone you really care for showing you what you wrote.
 Put yourself in the advisors’ shoes.
 What would you tell someone you really cared about, what advice would you give those who’ve been through what you have.

 Talk therapy, Seek help from someone you can talk to who understands you.